zbunde/tutorials.gschool.it/source/wip_basic_http.md

 * Know the 5 classes of responses
 * Know the status code for OK, not found, redirected and server error responses
 * Understand what is means to be a stateless protocol
-* Understand basics of how web applications implement state over HTTP
+* Understand how web applications implement state over HTTP

 ## XP practices learned